gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 ## Start Umami on Localhost

+Now that Docker is installed (along with the subcommand `docker compose`), we should be able to start the Umami application.
+Run the following command:

 ```shell
 sudo docker compose up -d
 ```

+You should see output similar to shown in {{% ref "fig-umami-docker-up-command-worked" %}}.

-{{% figure src="umami-docker-up-command-worked.png" width="500px" caption="Running \"sudo docker compose up -d\" and watching Docker pull the layers and start the database and application." %}}
+{{% figure ref="fig-umami-docker-up-command-worked" src="umami-docker-up-command-worked.png" width="500px" caption="Running \"sudo docker compose up -d\" and watching Docker pull the layers and start the database and application." %}}

-Check it's working by requesting the info:
+We can check that Umami is up and running with the following command:

 ```shell
 curl localhost:3000
 ```

+This will make a request to your localhost at port `3000`.
 If it's working, you should see something like:

 ```html
 <!DOCTYPE html><html id="__next_error__"><head><meta charSet="utf-8"/> ...